 - prepaid rent or security deposit to lesser of $2,000 or 1.5 times rent (only if not claiming homestead).

-For a full list of the current exemption amounts in California, see Nolo’s article Arizona Bankruptcy Exemptions.
+For a full list of the current exemption amounts in Arizona, see Nolo’s article Arizona Bankruptcy Exemptions.